TickTeam/guide-tt/how_to_add_reminders.md

 ### How to add reminders ?

-1.Sign in TickTick on web and select a task.
+1. Sign in to TickTick on the web

-2.Click its due date in the upper-right hand corner of the page.
+2. Click the task's due date in the upper-left corner of the right panel.

-3.Click time below the calendar to add a reminder time.
+3. Click time below the calendar to add a reminder time.

 ![](reminder1.png)

-If you want to add more reminders to a task, you can click “On time”.
-Then you can add reminders like "5 minutes before","1 hour before",“1 day before”, etc. or "custom" set.
-Free users are allowed to add 2 reminders, while PRO users are allowed to add at most 5 reminders.
+If you want to add more than one reminder to a task, click “On time”.
+Then you can add reminders \(for example, "5 minutes before","1 hour before",“1 day before”, etc. or "custom" set\).
+Users of free TickTick accounts may add up to two reminders per task.
+Premium users are allowed a maximum of five reminders per task.